Nicholas and Matilda Zehler - late 1880's

 In 190033, Nicholas and Elizabeth were living on the farm in Bennington, along with children William and Emma.
 Nicholas' son, Frank, had died in December 18982, adding additional tragedy to the family.
 In 190123, Nicholas sold his farm to Thomas Fagan for $1,375, which was $75 more than he paid in 1874.
 At the time of sale, the farm was mortgaged for $1,100.
 Unlike his brother, Charles, Nicholas seems to have made only a modest living.

 After selling the farm in Bennington, Nicholas and family apparently moved to nearby Darien, in Genesee county.
 In 1905170, Nicholas was living, alone, in Darien, working as a day laborer.
-Nicholas died their on September 13, 1908169.
+Nicholas died there on September 13, 1908169.
 His death certificate lists the cause of death as cancer, but makes no mention of his wife.
 The fate of Elizabeth is unknown.

 Frank Nicholas Zehler was born on September 23, 18742, the second child of Nicholas Zehler and Matilda DeTemple.
 After growing up in Bennington, New York, he moved to Buffalo where he worked for the Erie Railroad171.
 Frank died in Bennington on December 28, 18982.
 His obituary reads, in part: